yiranzhou/-LSRE--Yiran-Zhou-/Completions/Articles.md

 ###Reflections to the seminar discussion questions.

 Seminar 0 disscused what requirement is and how to work with them.
-The papers of Seminar 0 presents tow methods on requirements
+The papers of Seminar 0 presents tow methods on requirements,QUPER and PEPEAT.
+These two methods both can be used in the almost process of requirements engineering, except collecting original requirements.
+For instance, first step of QUPER is problem definition, which

 #### Reference